Let's talk about standing up for ourselves.

 I said if they kept bothering me I will find another spot to hang out alone and be peaceful in

-As a good mate does, they respected my boundaries and we all had a peaceful arvo.
+As good mates do, they respected my boundaries and we all had a peaceful arvo.

 When we are being treated unfairly or rudely,